Max9545/gallery-time/README.md

 ## About The Project

 This project utilizes Create React App to build an application which allows users to view a list galleries based on their geo-location, see details on individual gallery and save then to favorites.
-Throughout the project, learning goals included:
+Throughout the project, goals included:

 - Architect an application structure using functional components and hooks
 - Gain competency with React fundamentals